rasbt/LLMs-from-scratch/ch05/11_qwen3/qwen3-chat-interface/README.md

-This bonus folder contains code for running a ChatGPT-like user interface to interact with the pretrained LLMs from chapter 5, as shown below.
+This bonus folder contains code for running a ChatGPT-like user interface to interact with the pretrained Qwen3 model.